 A pearly white smile is a sign of good oral hygiene, but you might notice black teeth stains despite your best efforts.
 While it's true that poor cleaning habits can lead to stains, it might not be your oral care routine at fault.
 Even someone who brushes and flosses regularly can see black stains, depending on their lifestyle and diet.
 Understanding what causes black stains can help you stop them at the source and bring back your shiny white smile.

 Black Stain Causes

 If you have black stains on your teeth, you'll need to consider the possible causes before you determine how to get rid of them.
 Using tobacco, drinking coffee or tea and consuming alcohol can lead to black teeth stains.
 Poor dental hygiene and tartar buildup can also result in dark stains on the teeth.
-The Cleveland Clinic notes that certain medications or diseases may affect your tooth color, and that teeth may take on a darker appearance with age.
+The Ministry of Health, Singapore (MOH), notes that certain medications or diseases may affect your tooth colour, and that teeth may take on a darker appearance with age.

 Identify the Issue

 Changing your behaviour can eliminate black teeth stains related to diet or lifestyle choices.
 If you smoke or chew tobacco, try quitting and see how the change affects your teeth.
 If you drink coffee daily, try using a straw to bypass your teeth or rinse your mouth with water after every cup.